peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  floating-point number.
 * `static EFloat FromDouble​(double dbl)`<br>
  Creates a binary floating-point number from a 64-bit floating-point number.
+* `static EFloat FromDoubleBits​(long dblBits)`<br>
+ Creates a binary floating-point number from a 64-bit floating-point number encoded in the IEEE 754 binary64 format.
 * `static EFloat FromEInteger​(EInteger bigint)`<br>
  Converts an arbitrary-precision integer to the same value as a binary floating-point number.